 And if so, how should you take it for the best results?

-While there isn’t heaps of research directly on CBD oil and sleep, the mechanics of how CBD could potentially impact resting are relatively clear.
+While there isn’t heaps of research that specifically look at the connection between CBD oil and sleep, the mechanics of how CBD could potentially impact resting are relatively clear.

 Cannabinoids such as CBD and THC act upon receptors within the endocannabinoid system, which regulates sleep patterns amongst other physiological functions.
 The ECS works like an internal body clock, chiming in according to our pre-set patterns, helping us maintain a day and night rhythm.

 A growing volume of anecdotal evidence highlights the potential for improved sleep patterns with CBD use.

 Although, challenges do still persist around finding the right dose, consumption route and timing.
 We’ve recently written an in-depth guide on how to take CBD oil that explains this in more detail.